Cloud-Schematics-Test/API-Test-Release/README.md

-# Release v1.1.1
+# Next upcoming release v2.0.0
-This is README of release 1.1.1
+This is README of next upcoming release 2.0.0